 Please note: This article is not legal advice, nor does it contain every detail or requirement of the applicable laws: it is provided solely for informational purposes and is not intended to be relied upon.
 If you have questions about these laws, please consult your legal counsel.

-Sexual harassment in the workplace is an insidious problem that has proven to have profound negative effects on both employers and employees.
+Harassment in the workplace is an insidious problem that can have profound negative effects on both employers and employees.
 The behavior can take various forms, but regardless of its manifestation, sexual harassment undermines the dignity, well-being, and professional integrity of those subjected to it.
 Not only does it erode trust and morale within the workplace, it also carries significant legal and financial consequences for employers who fail to address it effectively.

 Delaware, like many states, has implemented specific regulations regarding sexual harassment training to ensure that employees are armed with the knowledge and tools to recognize and respond to such behavior appropriately.